 Ohio Basement Systems can help you eliminate dry rot problems at their source.
 We can dry your basement or crawl space, eliminate flooding problems, and seal out outside humidity.

-This not only eliminates dry rot problems, but also creates an environment that’s inhospitable to mold, wet rot, and mildew, as well as keeping out termites, carpenter ants, cockroaches, crickets, and other household pests.
+This not only eliminates dry rot problems, but also creates an environment that’s inhospitable to mold, wet rot, and mildew, as well as termites, carpenter ants, cockroaches, crickets, and other household pests.